-"I was riding the Easton EC90 Aero55 wheels with 23mm Schwalbe One Road Tubeless tyres; Graham Tutti who also works for Easton had the same setup and neither of us flatted," Richey said.
+"I was riding the Easton EC90 Aero55 wheels with 23mm Schwalbe One Road Tubeless tires; Graham Tutti who also works for Easton had the same setup and neither of us flatted," Richey said.
 "The roads were pretty rough and just about everyone else at the camp flatted and most people flatted multiple times; one rider flatted seven times.
-The Schwalbe One tyres are not light but they are very puncture resistant and give a lot of confidence descending when combined with our wide, 19mm-internal Aero55 carbon wheels and the ability to run lower tyre pressure.
+The Schwalbe One tires are not light but they are very puncture resistant and give a lot of confidence descending when combined with our wide, 19mm-internal Aero55 carbon wheels and the ability to run lower tire pressure.
 Graham, a 43-year-old masters rider on open roads and having to slow up for intersections, was 1sec off the Strava KOM for the 8:13 descent off King's Ridge, which is part of Levi’s Granfondo and a 2012 Tour of California stage."

 Easton EA90 SLX is a no-nonsense road tubeless option